mightymetrika/npboottprm/cran-comments.md

-This update adds the replext_pgsql() 'shiny' app function which is similar to the replext() function except it is designed to save results to 'PostgreSQL' database.
+This patch fixes bugs with the replext_pgsql() 'shiny' app to ensure that null values for skew are being handled correctly.

+The patch also adds a citations button to 'shiny' apps to make it easier for users to cite the statistical methods and software upon which the apps were built.

 ## R CMD check results